wandwramp/website/gettingStarted.md

 ## Installing the ToolChain

 Whether you are running the simulator or physical boards you will need to install the toolchain, comprising of [`wasm`, `wlink`](https://github.com/wandwramp/toolchain/releases) and [`wcc`](https://github.com/wandwramp/wcc/releases).
-These can be obtained from the releases page of their respective repos or built from source. `wcc` expects to be installed in the same location as `wasm` and `wlink` or as long as they are accessible from PATH.
+These can be obtained from the releases page of their respective repos or built from source. `wcc` expects to be installed in the same location as `wasm` and `wlink` or have them accessible from PATH.

 The releases are built for Ubuntu16.04, more information can be found in the respective repos.